Kalcipos-D 500 mg/ 800 IU chewable tablets

 If a bisphosphonate is used concomitantly, this preparation should be administered at least one hour before the intake of Kalcipos-D since gastrointestinal absorption may be reduced.

-Calcium may also reduce absorption of sodium fluoride and iron salts, and such preparations should be administered at least three hours before the intake of Kalcipos-D.
+Calcium may also reduce absorption of sodium fluoride and such preparations should be administered at least three hours before the intake of Kalcipos-D.

 Calcium carbonate may interfere with the absorption of concomitantly administered tetracycline preparations.
 For this reason, tetracycline preparations should be administered at least two hours before or four to six hours after oral intake of calcium.